Andy Hamiton’s delicious alcoholic elderflower champagne

 Bring 200ml of water to the boil and add 70g of sugar.
-Allow cooling then strain the wine into a another demijohn leaving the sediment.
+Allow cooling then strain the wine into an another demijohn leaving the sediment.
 Add the 200ml of sugar solution and leave in a warm place for 24 hours.

-Siphon into champagne bottles seal with champagne corks and secure them in place with metal cages.
+Syphon into champagne bottles seal with champagne corks and secure them in place with metal cages.
 The wine should be kept at room temp for the first 10 days.
 After this time it is moved to a cooler place, such as a cellar.
-They should initially be stored horizontally and over the next three months they should be gradually moved upside down.
-This can be done by placing the neck into sand.
+They should initially be stored horizontally and over the next three months, they should be gradually moved upside down.
+This can be done by placing the neck into the sand.
 Chill for 24 hours before serving and do not disturb the bottle before opening.